temporalio/documentation/docs/learning-paths/long-running-human-driven-workflow/what-are-the-application-requirements.md

 The Candidate must consent to the Background Check while simultaneously providing/confirming their name, address, DOB, & Social Security Number.
 Here you can envision the Candidate receiving an email with a link to a secured web form that has an input field for their SSN, a checkbox to confirm consent, a checkbox to confirm that their other information is correct, and a button that says "Submit" .

-For this learning path we will be simulating this experience through the use of the Candidate CLI.
+For this Learning Path we will be simulating this experience through the use of the Candidate CLI.

 ### What are the Researcher experience requirements?